 It is anticipated that up to 3 grants of $100,000 each will be awarded in 2017.
 Applicants may propose to use the award over the course of one or two years as justified by the proposed research.
 Up to 8% of funds may be budgeted for overhead or indirect costs (not to exceed $7,407).
 Funding will begin July 1, 2017.

-The applicant must be an independent investigator in the United States or Israel with independent research space as described in a form completed by the Dean or Department Chair, and must be no more than 10 years beyond start of postdoctoral research training as of July 1, 2013.
+The applicant must be an independent investigator in the United States or Israel with independent research space as described in a form completed by the Dean or Department Chair, and must be no more than 10 years beyond start of postdoctoral research training as of July 1, 2014.
 Exceptions to the ten year rule may be requested for unusual circumstances by emailing an NIH-style biosketch to AFAR at firstname.lastname@example.org at least one week prior to the submission deadline.
 The proposed research must be conducted at any type of not-for-profit setting in the United States or Israel.

 The New Investigator Awards in Alzheimer's Disease do not provide support for: